instnt-inc/instnt-android-sdk/README.md

 Document verification feature comes into the picture if you have enabled it during the workflow creation.

-When this feature is enabled, the physical capture and verification of Government-issued identification documents such as Driver's Licenses and Passportsare available.
+When this feature is enabled, the physical capture and verification of Government-issued identification documents such as Driver's Licenses and Passports are available.

 **Note:** Document Verification feature usage in your SDK requires a **License** **key**.
 Please contact the support at the email support@instnt.org for further assistance.

 ## Document verification pre-requisites

-* Android mobile devices reasonabily updated OS version, modern hardware spec and a good camera
+* Android mobile devices reasonably updated OS version, modern hardware spec, and a good camera

 ## Document verification steps

-1. Firstly you need to initialize the device camera for capturing the images like font/backside of a Drivers's License, then obtain a pre-signed URL to scan and upload the document and is taken care of by functioning the SDK; see the following sample code:
+1. Firstly, you need to initialize the device camera for capturing the images like font/backside of a Drivers's License, then obtain a pre-signed URL to scan and upload the document and is taken care of by functioning the SDK; see the following sample code:

 ```java